TriptiPant01/Practiceproject/README.md

-Simple listing project with adding commnet
+Practice Project with listing/searching/deleting/adding projects.And also allow user to add comment.

-Please clone the repository in local machine and npm start.
+1: clone the repository in local machine
+2: npm install
+3: npm start - server will automatically start(browser should be alaready open)